Anthropology (ANTH)

 Surveys Alaska Native peoples, including cultural heritage, ethnohistory, and contemporary experiences from an anthropological perspective.
 Covers environmental settings, linguistic subdivisions, precolonial sociocultural organization and subsistence patterns, contact with non-Native groups, and key issues, including education, politics and law.

-Attributes: UAA Diversity & Inclusion GER, UAA Alaska Native-Themed GER, UAA Social Sciences GER.
+Attributes: UAA Intercultural Fluency GER, UAA Alaska Native-Themed GER, UAA Social Sciences GER.

 ANTH A202 Cultural Anthropology 3 Credits

-Attributes: UAA Diversity & Inclusion GER, UAA Social Sciences GER.
+Attributes: UAA Intercultural Fluency GER, UAA Social Sciences GER.

 ANTH A205 Biological Anthropology 3 Credits

-Introduces biocultural perspectives on human and non-human primate behavior, biological diversity, and the development of the theory of evolution.
-Examines the fossil record, genetic and epigenetic variation, physiological adaptations, and applied research in forensic anthropology and bioarchaeology.
+Introduces perspectives on human and non-human primate behavior, biocultural variation, and the development of the theory of evolution.
+Examines the fossil record, genetics and epigenetics, physiological adaptations, and applied research in bioarchaeology and forensic anthropology.

-Attributes: UAA Diversity & Inclusion GER, UAA Natural Sciences GER.
+Attributes: UAA Intercultural Fluency GER, UAA Natural Sciences GER.

 ANTH A205L Biological Anthropology Laboratory 1 Credit

 Introduces students to laboratory practice in biological anthropology.
-Includes the fossil record, genetic and epigenetic variation, and physiological adaptations of humans and non-human primates.
+Includes the fossil record, genetics and epigenetics, physiological adaptations of humans and non-human primates, and applied research in bioarchaeology and forensic anthropology.

 Prerequisites: ANTH A205 with a minimum grade of C or concurrent enrollment.

-Attributes: UAA Diversity & Inclusion GER, UAA Natural Sci Lab Only GER.
+Attributes: UAA Intercultural Fluency GER, UAA Natural Sci Lab Only GER.

 ANTH A210 Linguistic Anthropology 3 Credits

 Introduces the fundamental concepts, terminology, ethical considerations and methods in the anthropological study of language.
-Explores topics in language and culture, including the origin of human speech, language structure, sociolinguistics, historical linguistics, language change and variation, multilingualism, language endangerment and revitalization, language and gender, and folk taxonomies.
+Explores topics in language and culture, such as language structure, sociolinguistics, historical linguistics, multilingualism, language endangerment and revitalization, and the connection of language to social dynamics and power.

 ANTH A211 Archaeology 3 Credits